yugandhar-pathi/ember-react/README.md

 });
 ```

-3. Go to your components folder and add one sample react component (say sample-react.jsx)
+3. Go to your components folder and add one sample react component (say SampleReactComp.js)

 ```
 import React from "react";